yellobyte/ElectronicLoad-Control-XY-FZ35/README.md

 Additionally the load will monitor various definable parameters and trigger an alarm plus turn itself off if required:

-- **LVP**...Low Voltage Protection: When the load voltage drops below a set value then the device will turn itself off.
+- **LVP**...Low Voltage Protection: When the load voltage drops below a set value.
 This is important for discharge tests in order to protect the accumulator/battery.
-- **OAH**...Maximum Discharge Capacity: When the load is turned on it calculates the accumulated discharge capacity (in Ah) and turns itself off when a set limit has been reached.
+- **OAH**...Maximum Discharge Capacity: When the load reaches a defined accumulated discharge capacity (in Ah).
 This feature too is for protecting the accumulator/battery when doing discharge tests.
-- **OHP**...Maximum Discharge Time: When the runtime reaches a set timespan than the load will turn itself off.
-Important for discharge tests that need to run for hours or days.
+- **OHP**...Maximum Discharge Time: When the runtime reaches a set timespan.
+Important for discharge tests that need to run for hours or even days.

 ### :heavy_exclamation_mark: Important
 Don't forget to **set the correct hardware version** of the device before controlling it (Settings->Hardware Version->25W/35W) !